-On several occasions I have carefully observed the behaviour of people in the streets; if their behaviour seemed suspicious, I have followed them.
-I have discreetly enquired into their antecedents.
-But, in the end, and after all my enquiries, I have always discovered to my dismay that they were all good people who had never committed the smallest crime in their lives.
-Even their friends and relatives did not spread any lies about them behind their backs.
-The most sinister-looking individual whom I followed and who, I was certain, had committed the most heinous crime only moments ago, would turn out to be an assistant teacher in a school, returning home after teaching the students.
-These very people could have made their mark as famous thieves and robbers had they been born in some other country.
-But, here in our own country, they lack in vitality and vigour, and make a living through teaching, and then look forward to earning a pension in their old age!
-The disgust I feel toward petty utensil thieves is nothing compared to the disgust I felt toward the assistant teacher!
+On several occasions, I have carefully observed the behaviour of passersby.
+If their behaviour seemed at all suspicious, I have followed them.
+I have discreetly enquired into backgrounds.
+But, in the end, and after all my inquiries, I have always discovered to my dismay that they were all decent people who had never committed even the most insignificant crime in their lives.
+Even their friends and relatives did not spread untruths about them behind their backs.
+The most sinister-looking individual whom I followed and who, I was certain, had committed the most heinous crime only moments ago, would turn out to be an assistant master in a school returning home after teaching his pupils.
+These people could have made their mark as notorious thieves and robbers had they been born in some other country.
+But, here in our own backyard, they have lost all vitality and vigour, and make a living teaching and look forward to collecting a pension in their old age!
+The disgust I feel for petty thieves is nothing compared to the disgust I feel for assistant masters!

-Finally, one evening, I saw a person beneath a lamp-post near my own home.
-He was pacing to and fro for no obvious reasons.
-He appeared quite agitated.
+One evening I noticed a person beneath a lamp-post near my own home.
+He was pacing back and forth for no apparent reason.
+He appeared agitated.
 After observing him, I became certain in my mind that he was on some dubious mission.
-Remaining in the darkness, I could observe him clearly without drawing attention to myself.
-He was young, and good-looking; "This is the proper mien for a criminal," I thought to myself.
-"Those who have a face which gives an impression that its owner must be a criminal, avoid committing crimes; they may prove to be failures while trying to lead good lives, but they cannot succeed in committing crimes either."
+From the darkness, I could observe him clearly without drawing attention to myself.
+He was young and handsome.
+"This is how a criminal ought to look," I thought to myself.
+"Those with a giveaway criminal face avoid committing crimes; they may prove to be failures while trying to lead good lives, but they cannot succeed as criminals."
 The face of this youngster was his primary asset; I appreciated this fact.
 "God has provided you with the right assets, and it is up to you to make proper use of them," I said while addressing the youth in my mind.

-I stepped out of the darkness, and going up to him tapped him on the back.
+I stepped out of the shadows, and going up to him, tapped him on the back.
 "Hello, I hope you are fine," I said.

-He was startled, and his face ashened.
+He was startled, and his face turned ashen.
 "I am sorry, I made a mistake.
 Seeing you suddenly, I mistook you for a friend," I told him.
-However, in my mind I said, "I haven't made any mistake.
+However, in my mind, I said, "I haven't made any mistake.
 My surmise is absolutely correct."

-But I was rather annoyed at him for getting startled to such an extent.
-He should have shown more cool headedness; but, then, even the most hardened criminal cannot be expected to possess all the qualities which go into the making of the master criminal.
-Nature shows its miserliness when it comes to turning a thief into a master thief.
+I was, however, annoyed at him for getting so startled.
+He should have remained calm.
+But even the most hardened criminal cannot be expected to possess all the qualities that go into the making of the master criminal.
+Nature shows economy when turning a thief into a master thief.

-He left the lamp-post in a hurry.
-I shadowed him.
-The youth walked towards the lake, and flopped down on the grassy bank.
+He hurried away from the lamp-post, and I quietly shadowed him.
+The youth walked towards the lake and lay down on the grassy bank.
 "This is a better place than the lamp-post to plan criminal activities," I said to myself.
-People are unlikely to become suspicious of the youth; at the most, they may think that he, to make up for the absence of his ladylove, was seeking pleasure in conjuring up visions of her face in the night sky.
+People are unlikely to become suspicious of the youth here; at the most, they may think that he was conjuring up visions of his sweetheart's face in the night sky.

-I continued my investigations and learnt his name was Manmoth; he was a college student and lived in a lodge.
+I continued my investigations and discovered that his name was Manmoth; he was a college student and lived in a lodge.
 He had failed his examinations.
-While all his lodge-mates had gone home during the summer vacations, he had preferred to stay back.
-It is usual for students to go home during long vacations; but for what ill purpose had this person stayed back?
+All his fellow students had gone home during the summer vacations, but he had preferred to stay back.
+It is usual for students to go home during long vacations; for what ill purpose had this person stayed back?
 I was determined to find the answer.

-Impersonating as a student, I also took up residence in his lodge.
-When we met on the first day, he looked at me with a strange expression; I could not make out what thoughts were passing in his mind.
-His look conveyed surprise, and at the same time it gave an impression as if he had understood my schemes.
+I also took up residence at his lodge, posing as a student.
+When we met on the first day, he gave me an odd look.
+I could not make out what thoughts were passing through his mind.
+He seemed surprised, and at the same time, I felt as though he had seen through me.
+A challenging prey for the hunter!
 I realized it would take all my wits to snare him.

-However, when I tried to befriend him he showed no hesitation.
+However, when I tried to befriend him, he did not hesitate.
 But I felt he too was measuring me; he, too, wanted to know me better.
 Such curiosity is the characteristic of the master!
 I was impressed by so much cleverness in such a young person.

-I thought to myself that unless a female was introduced in my scheme, it would be difficult to unravel the youth's secrets.
-So, one day, I told him, "Friend, I love a woman but she does not reciprocate my feelings."
+I thought that unless a female was introduced into my scheme, it would be difficult to unravel the youth's secrets.
+So, one day, I told him, "Friend, I love a woman, but she does not love me."

 "I need your help in this matter," I told him, and he agreed to assist.

-I cooked up a story and he listened attentively; he however did not speak much.
+I made up a story, and he listened attentively; he, however, did not speak much.
 I had always believed that people become friendlier when you tell them of your love affairs, especially illicit love affairs.
-But in the present case that did not happen.
-The boy remained mute; but it was as if he had absorbed all the details.
+But in the present case, that did not happen.
+The boy remained mute, but it was as if he had absorbed all the details.
 I developed a certain respect for the boy.

-In the meanwhile, try as much as I could, I was unable to discover what Manmoth did behind closed doors, or how far he had progressed in his secret object.
-But one thing was certain: he had not abandoned his object and was pursuing it with perseverance.
+Meanwhile, in spite of much effort, I could not discover what Manmoth did behind closed doors or how far his plot had progressed.
+But one thing was clear: he had not abandoned his objective and was pursuing it with perseverance.